stormpath/stormpath-sdk-java/docs/source/login.rst

 #if( $servlet )

 Finally, if the default Cookie-based ``Saver`` implementation is not sufficient.
-For exampl, you want an HttpSession-based ``Saver``, then you can create the  ``stormpath.web.authc.savers.session`` configuration property.
+For example, you want an HttpSession-based ``Saver``, then you can create the  ``stormpath.web.authc.savers.session`` configuration property.
 The value must be the full qualified class name of an implementation of the ``com.stormpath.sdk.servlet.http.Saver`` interface.
 For example:

 .. code-block:: properties